Place name changes in Turkey

 Place name changes in Turkey have been undertaken, periodically, in bulk from 1913 to the present by successive Turkish governments.
 Thousands of names within the Turkish Republic or its predecessor the Ottoman Empire have been changed from their popular or historic alternatives in favour of recognizably Turkish names, as part of Turkification policies.
 The governments have argued that such names are foreign or divisive, while critics of the changes have described them as chauvinistic.
-Names changed were usually of Armenian, Greek, Georgian, Laz, Bulgarian, Kurdish (Zazaki), Syriac or Arabic origin.
+Names changed were usually of Armenian, Greek, Georgian, Laz, Bulgarian, Kurdish (Zazaki), Persian, Neo-Aramaic/Syriac, or Arabic origin.

 Turkey's efforts to join the European Union in the early 21st century have led to a decrease in the incidence of such changes from local government, and the central government even more so.
 In some cases legislation has restored the names of certain villages (primarily those housing Kurdish and Zaza minorities).
 Place names that changed formally have frequently persisted in local dialects and languages throughout the ethnically diverse country.

-This policy began during the final years of the Ottoman Empire and continued into its successor, the Turkish Republic.
-Under the Kemalist government, specialized governmental commissions were created for the purpose of changing names.
-Approximately 28,000 topographic names were changed, which included 12,211 village and town names, and 4,000 mountain, river, and other topographic names.
-Most name changes occurred in the eastern regions of the country where minority ethnicities form a large part or a majority of the population.
+The policy of turkifiying non-turkish names already arose in the late stages of the Ottoman Empire.
+In the early years of the Republic, although the idea of ‘Turkification’ continued to receive interest and support at the ideological level, no significant steps were taken in practice except in isolated instances.
+Radical forms began in the 1950s.
+From this date onwards, Turkification was adopted as a ‘state policy’ that transcended political powers.
+Following the coup d'état of 27 May 1960, within four months, nearly 10,000 new village names were put into official use.
+Approximately one third of all place names in Turkey were changed before 1965.
+Some 12,000 villages and 4,000 neighboring settlements, some with thousands of years of history, as well as thousands of rivers, mountains and geographical shapes were given new Turkish names.